-The best news?
-You have several choices for how to access your home equity.
+Depending on your financial situation and goals, you have several choices for how to access your home equity.
 Two of the most common are home equity loans and cash-out refinances.

 Home Equity Loans

-A cash-out refinance is significantly different from a home equity loan.
 While a home equity loan is a second mortgage, a cash-out refinance replaces your existing home loan.

 Pros and Cons